thirdweb-example/nft-staking-app/README.md

 # NFT Staking App

+**Disclaimer**: This smart contract is not tested or audited by thirdweb.
+It is not intended for production use cases.

 ## Introduction

 This example demonstrates a use of several thirdweb tools to create an NFT Staking application.
 In this example, users can stake their ERC721 NFTs and earn ERC20 tokens as a reward.
 It combines: